hammerheim-game/hammerheim-rules/4-magic.md

 then his opponent will flee again (if he survives).
 6 Word of Pain Difficulty 7
 Speaking the forbidden name of his dark god, the Chaos Mage causes indescribable pain to all who hear it.
 All models within 3" of the Chaos Mage, friend or foe, suffer one S3 hit.
-No armour saves are allowed.
+No armor saves are allowed.